 Also at MOCO (level -1) is Reflecting Forward by Studio Irma, an immersive digital experience featuring 4 rooms: We All Live in Bubbles, Kaleidoscope, Diamond Matrix and Connect The Dots & Universe.

-MOCO also runs some temporary exhibitions – currently showing in 2022 is the New FuTure, an exhibition about digital art NFTs (non-fungible tokens).
+MOCO also runs some temporary exhibitions – currently showing is the New FuTure, an exhibition about digital art NFTs (non-fungible tokens).

 There is an audio tour (own device only) which complements the exhibitions.
 It is available in 6 languages – Dutch, English, French, German, Italian and Spanish.